Waliców: The DNA of Warsaw, The Heritage of Europe

-The concept of Waliców as a DNA of Warsaw created by: Guido Morpurgo, 2018.
+The idea of Waliców Street being the DNA of Warsaw was created by: Guido Morpurgo, 2018.

-The activities described above constitute a part of the project: “Critical Heritages: performing and representing identities in Europe – CoHERE” (program of the European Commission “Horizon 2020”).
+The activities described above constitute part of the project: “Critical Heritages: performing and representing identities in Europe – CoHERE” (Horizon 2020 - program of the European Commission).

 The project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 693289.